Ken Montour

-Ken Montour (born September 9, 1979 in Six Nations of the Grand River First Nation) is a former professional box lacrosse player in the National Lacrosse League.
+Ken "Monster" Montour (born September 9, 1979 in Six Nations of the Grand River First Nation) is a former professional box lacrosse player in the National Lacrosse League.
 Montour played 8 seasons in the NLL, most of them with the Buffalo Bandits.
+Montour is an Ontario Lacrosse Hall of Fame, NLL Champion & Mann Cup Champion.

+National Lacrosse League

+Ken Montour was drafted in the 4th round, 26th overall by the Albany attack in 1999.

+During the 2001 season, he made his professional debut.
+He appeared in 6 games that season, and had a record of 1 win and no loses.
+He had a save % of 0.676 during his first year as a pro.

 During the 2009 NLL season, he was named a starter to the All-Star Game and was also named NLL Goaltender of the Year.

 During the 2010 season, Montour was hit by Toronto Rock defender Drew Petkoff and suffered a concussion.
 Montour finished the game but has not played since.
 He has also missed all but one half-day in his job as a teacher.